lmizner/ECE219_DataMining/Project_2/README.md

-# Project 1: End-to-End Pipeline to Classfiy News Articles
+# Project 1: Data Representations and Clustering

 In this project, we explore the concepts of feature extraction and clustering together.
 The project is split into 3 parts as described below:
 - Part 1 - Clustering on Text Data